- Dr Dirk Sudholt (Senior Lecturer - University of Sheffield)

-The module will also consider interaction with facilities provided by external libraries and underlying operating systems (e.g. GUIs, memory management, inter-process communications).
+The module will also consider interaction with facilities provided by external libraries and underlying operating systems (e.g. GUIs, memory management).

-2. The C Language: basic issues; software support tools; programing style and portability; arrays, pointers and functions; dynamic data structures; further features; case studies.
+2. The C Language: basic issues; software support tools; programming style and portability; arrays, pointers and functions; dynamic data structures; further features; case studies.

-3. The C++ Language: basic issues; parameter passing; class definitions; inheritance; polymorphism; templates; STL; multithreading; GUI libraries.
+3. The C++ Language: basic issues; parameter passing; class definitions; inheritance; polymorphism; templates; STL; GUI libraries.